alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Developed as part of the Generation of Creation Initiative a global movement dedicated to uniting conscience, creativity, and technological innovation into a new moral architecture for civilization.

+---

-Author:
+## Author:
-Aleksandar Rodić
-Entrepreneur, Strategist & Founder of the Generation of Creation Initiative

-© 2025 Aleksandar Rodić - Conscience by Design & Declaration of Creation.

-Released under Creative Commons Attribution 4.0 International (CC BY 4.0).

-Public Index Card - Declaration of Creation Archive (v1.0)
+**Aleksandar Rodić** is an entrepreneur, independent researcher, and founder of the *Conscience by Design Initiative*.

+---

-© 2025 Aleksandar Rodić - Founder of the Conscience by Design Initiative and Author of the Declaration of Creation.
+© 2025 Aleksandar Rodić Founder, Conscience by Design Initiative

-Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

-Texts: Declaration of Creation, Conscience by Design, Conscience Layer Prototype, Generation of Creation Manifest.

-Purpose: Open, educational, and ethical use worldwide.

-Verified global reference: Conscience-Archive-AleksandarRodic-2025-v1.0
+Concept and work authored by Aleksandar Rodić with AI assistance under direct supervision.
+CC BY 4.0 International Open for analysis and use with attribution.